alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 ## Privacy Encryption

 When privacy encryption is used, the SDP transport file of the RTSP control endpoint MUST provide the `a=privacy:` attribute and parameters.
-The `iv` parameter as described in the [PEP](https://vsf.tv/download/technical_recommendations/VSF_TR-10-13_2024-01-19.pdf) correspond to a base value and a `sub-stream-id` MUST be added modulo 2^64 to obtain the effective sub-stream `iv'` of an independently encrypted sub-stream.
+The `iv` parameter as described in the [PEP](https://vsf.tv/download/technical_recommendations/VSF_TR-10-13_2024-01-19.pdf) correspond to a base value and a `sub-stream-id` MUST be added modulo 2^64 to obtain the effective sub-Stream `iv'` of an independently encrypted sub-Stream.

 The `sub-stream-id` is defined as follow, using the definitions of [NMOS With Natural Groups](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20Natural%20Groups.md):